utshab-roy/myDocs/docs/README.md

 I am a Computer Engineer and Web Developer from BRAC University.
 I like to explore new technology.
 Love coding and want to build my career as a software developer.

-Currently I'm focusing on Laravel and javaScript development.
+Currently I'm working is a software company in Japan.
 My programming basic is build upon JAVA.

 Here you will find the details of my previous and current projects.
 I sometimes write [Blog](/blog/).
 Feel free to check those out.